wuzhengy/TAU/README.md

 ## Data flow: StateDB, BlocksDB and DHT
   - statedb is the local database holding account power and balance
   - blockdb is the local database holding the blocks content that will be put and get through DHT
-  - DHT is the network key-value database, similar to cache
+  - DHT is the network key-value cache
   - Data flow: memory <-> storage <-> cache
     - `blockdb` ---> `libtorrent put` ---> `DHT`
     - `blockdb` <--- `libtorrent get` <--- `DHT`